EmilioPelaez/HierarchyResponder/README.md

 ## Reporting an Error

 In a similar way to events, errors are triggered using the `reportError` closure.
+Since this object implements `callAsFunction`, it can be called like closure.

 ```swift
 struct MyError: Error {}